 Basic net income per share is computed by dividing the net income attributable to common stockholders by the weighted average number of common shares outstanding during the period.
 The Company applies the two-class method for calculating and presenting income per share.
 Under the two-class method, net income is allocated between shares of common stock and other participating securities based on their contractual participating rights to share in the earnings as if all of the earnings for the period have been distributed.
 Participating securities are defined as securities that participate in dividends with common stock according to a pre-determined formula or a contractual obligation to share in the income of the entity.
-Any potential issuance of common shares, including those that are contingent and do not participate in dividends, are excluded from weighted average number of common shares outstanding.
-Undistributed net income (loss) for a given period is apportioned to participating stockholders based on the weighted average number of shares for each class of securities outstanding during the applicable period as a percentage of the combined weighted average number of these securities outstanding during the period.
-Income available to common stockholders is computed by deducting dividends paid to preferred stockholders, accretion to redemption value on preferred members shares, less income allocated to participating securities including unvested shares for the restricted award holder since these unvested shares have participating rights.
-See Note 10, Equity-Based Compensation, for further discussion.
+Any potential issuance of common shares, including those that are contingent and do not participate in dividends, are excluded from weighted average number of common shares for each class of securities outstanding during the applicable period as a percentage of the combined weighted average number of these securities outstanding during the period.
+Income available to common stockholders is computed by deducting from net income: (1) dividends paid to preferred stockholders, (2) accretion to redemption value on preferred members' shares and (3) income allocated to participating securities including unvested shares for the restricted award holders (as these unvested shares have participating rights).

 Diluted net income per share is computed by dividing the net income available to common stockholders adjusted for any changes in income that would result from the assumed conversion of the potential common shares by the weighted average common shares outstanding and all potential common shares, if they are dilutive.
-Diluted net income available to common stockholders for the three and six months ended June 30, 2015 includes the effect of 1,927,657 and 1,966,932 shares, respectively, while 685,998 and 687,506 shares, respectively, were excluded since they were anti-dilutive.
-Diluted net income available to common stockholders for the three and six months ended June 30, 2015 includes the effect of respectively, while 621,799 and 400,842 shares, respectively, were excluded since they were anti-dilutive.